skycoin/skywire-testnet/cmd/apps/therealproxy-client/README.md

 `socksproxy-client` app implements client for the SOCKS5 app.

-It opens persistent `skywire` connection to the configured remote node and local TCP port, all incoming TCP traffics is forwarded to the ~skywire~ connection.
+It opens persistent `skywire` connection to the configured remote visor and local TCP port, all incoming TCP traffics is forwarded to the ~skywire~ connection.